kchen1031/EBC-Check/README.md

 Source: Motorcycle crash simulation experiment.

-Description: A simulated motorcycle crash acceleration signal with $T = 128$ time points after preprocessing (median aggregation, ordering, and padding to a power of 2).
+Description: We have a simulated motorcycle crash acceleration signal with $T = 128$ time points after preprocessing (median aggregation, ordering, and padding to a power of 2).
 The heteroskedastic Gaussian model $y_t \mid \mu_t, \sigma_t^2 \sim N(\mu_t, \sigma_t^2)$ is fitted using SMASH, an empirical Bayes wavelet shrinkage method that estimates both the mean signal and the variance function iteratively.

 ---